modmail-dev/Modmail/README.md

 Contributions to Modmail are always welcome, whether it be improvements to the documentation or new functionality, please feel free to make the change.
 Check out our [contributing guidelines](https://github.com/kyb3r/modmail/blob/master/CONTRIBUTING.md) before you get started.

 If you like this project and would like to show your appreciation, support us on **[Patreon](https://www.patreon.com/kyber)**!

+## Beta Testing

+Our [development](https://github.com/kyb3r/modmail/tree/development) branch is where most of our features are tested before public release.
+Be warned that there could be bugs in various commands so keep it away from any large servers you manage.

+If you wish to test the new features and play around with them, feel free to join our [Public Test Server](https://discord.gg/v5hTjKC).
+Bugs can be raised within that server or in our Github issues (state that you are using the development branch though).